aruna-research/DMSFA-Net-LDH/README.md

 ## Related Publication
 This repository contains the official implementation of the following manuscript:
-"Frequency-Aware Multi-Scale Visual Feature Learning for MRI-Based Lumbar Disc Herniation Classification" Submitted to: The Visual Computer (Springer)
+"Frequency-Aware Multi-Scale Visual Feature Learning for MRI-Based Lumbar Disc Herniation Classification" Submitted to: Multimedia Systems (Springer)

 ## Important Notice
 This code is directly associated with the above manuscript.